Magritte VR – HTC Vive / Unity

 The mother, with clothes wrapped around her head, is seen inside the house.

-The second scene is inside the house (in Magritte’s ‘mind’).
-Which seems like a normal living room at first, but as reality slowly breaks down you’re left with Magritte’s inspiration for his art.
+The second scene is in the house – inside Magritte’s mind.
+Which seems like a normal living room at first, but as reality slowly breaks down, it transforms into Magritte’s art.

-- The audio track playing on the vinyl in the living room is long, and starts at a random point in time when entering the scene.
-Which means it doesn’t always play the same part of the track.
-Sometimes it plays distorted interviews with René Magritte, and sometimes it only plays music.
+- The audio track playing on the vinyl in the living room sometimes plays distorted interviews with René Magritte, and sometimes it only plays music.
 This contributes to the feeling of randomness and unpredictability.

 - The piano plays notes and chords at random times.